smashedtoatoms/asdf-sbcl/README.md

 ### Custom compile flags

-The default install will use `--with-sb-core-compression --with-sb-thread --with-sb-linkable-runtime` so that you can create freestanding images for distribution that use multiple cores.
-If you want different compile-time flags, you can set them by using the following syntax on install:
+The default install will use `--with-sb-core-compression --with-sb-thread --with-sb-linkable-runtime --with-sb-rotate-byte` so that you can create freestanding images for distribution that use multiple cores and use crypto.
+If you want different compile-time flags you can set them by using the following syntax on install:

 ```
 SBCL_CONFIGURE_OPTIONS="--with-sb-core-compression --with-sb-thread" \